 A: Yes, the One2One website is secure and all information is confidential.

-A: The policy period will begin on the date of enrollment through the end of the 2021-2022 school year and into the start of the 2022-2023 enrollment period.
-To ensure continuous coverage, families will be contacted by the District during the summer to begin the renewal process for the 2022-2023 school year.
-If you miss the enrollment date you can still register, you will just be without coverage until registration is completed.
+A: The policy period will begin on the date of enrollment through the end of the 2023-2024 school year and into the start of the 2024-2025 enrollment period.
+To ensure continuous coverage, families will be contacted by the District during the summer to begin the renewal process for the 2024-2025 school year.

 Q: What does the insurance cover?